captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Pie ain’t like poison, Oswaldo -- pie is like pie!
+Pie ain’t like poison, Oswaldo—pie is like pie!

 ---

 ## OSWALDO:
-I know, but they said --
+I know, but they said—

 ---